Denis-by/rsschool-cv-2/cv.md

 * Email: lexad83@gmail.com
 * GitHub: Denis-by
 ## About Me
-I am 38 years old.
+I am 39 years old.
 I work as a chief accountant.
 I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.

 I want to learn Front-End Development in RSSchool.
 ## Skills
 * HTML
 * CSS
-* Windows OS
+* JS
 * 1C
 ## Code Example
 ```